Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 ^^^^^^^^^^^

 We chose to use the `Rushton model <https://doi.org/10.1016/j.jhydrol.2005.06.022>`_ to estimate LSR.
-The Rushton model is simple easy to implement and has been used in a number of other studies.
+The Rushton model is simple, easy to implement, and has been used in a number of other studies.
 In general the Rushton model uses the following methods to estimate soil moisture balance:

 1. Calculation of infiltration to the soil zone (In), and near surface soil storage for the end of the current day